blankworker1/FEEDBACK_ZONE/README.md

 ---

 FEEDBACK.ZONE is an anonymous voice art installation that turns the street into a confessional.
-Posters mounted across a city invite passersby to scan a QR code and speak â€” to say something they might not say anywhere else.
+Posters mounted across a city invite passersby to scan a QR code and speak to say something they might not say anywhere else.
 No name.
 No account.
 No record of who called.

 What remains is only the aggregate: mood patterns, recurring words, emotional weather.
 A portrait of a place, rendered in the voices of strangers.